 Option 1 – A verbal report (Ballpark figure: $150 – $400)

-This is what you might see listed as a ‘walk and talk’ on some home staging websites.
-You will literally walk through the home with the client, room by room, and discuss recommendations on how they can best prepare their home for sale (both inside and out).
-You may like to make some casual notes along the way to leave behind for the client.
+You might see this as a ‘walk and talk’ on some home staging websites.
+You will walk through the home with the client, room by room, and discuss recommendations on how they can best prepare their home for sale (inside and out).
+You may like to make some casual notes to leave behind for the client.

 Option 2 – Written report (Ballpark figure: $250 – $600)

-The process is similar to the verbal report, but after your visit to the client’s home, you’ll deliver a detailed report with the recommendations that you discussed during the visit.
-This is essentially a checklist for the client to use in preparing their home for sale.
+The process is similar to the verbal report, but after you visit the client’s home, you’ll deliver a detailed report with the recommendations you discussed.
+This is essentially a checklist for the client to use when preparing their home for sale.

-Students at the Home Staging Institute should look in the Forms & Documents folder of your dashboard to download our documents and templates to get started with your written reports.
+Students at the Home Staging Institute should look in your dashboard’s Forms & Documents folder to download our documents and templates to get started with your written reports.

 Real-life examples of home staging consultation costs: